tsdat/pipeline-template/README.md

 ## Setting up your Anaconda environment
 1. Open a terminal shell from your computer
-   - If you are on Linux or Mac, just open a regular terminal
+   - Linux or Mac: open a regular terminal
-   - If you are on Windows, start your Anaconda prompt if you installed Anaconda directly to Windows, OR open a WSL terminal if you installed Anaconda via WSL.
+   - Windows: open an Anaconda prompt if you installed Anaconda directly to Windows, OR open a WSL terminal if you installed Anaconda via WSL.

 2. Run the following commands to create and activate your conda environment: